sap218/jabberwocky/docs/README.md

 Extract metadata from ontology classes based on a list of tags.

 Users should use ontologies that are in the `OWL` RDF/XML syntax.
-(if not in this format, users can open ontology in [Protégé](https://protege.stanford.edu/) and export in correct format)
+(if not in this format, users can open their ontology in [Protégé](https://protege.stanford.edu/) and export in correct format)

 Metadata in ontologies are in various formats, below shows a list of tags as an example:
 ```